axsy/bolt-extension-tagcloud/readme.md

     with your custom template where is a "{rank}" substring.
 Rank are values from 1 up to 5.
 *   list_options

-    An array with classes and/or attributes to be set on the '<ul>' tag (makes sence only with view option set to "list".
+    An array with classes and/or attributes to be set on the "<ul>" tag (makes sence only with view option set to "list".
 *   link_options

-    An array with classes and/or attributes to be set on the '<a>' tags of the tag cloud
+    An array with classes and/or attributes to be set on the "<a>" tags of the tag cloud

 Two shortcuts are available: